zhtmf/bytesutil/README.md

 ````
 You can choose to not extending the interface but returns distinct values as strings in the ````toString```` method.

+## Conditional Processing
+The ````Conditional```` annotation is used to indicate that a field should be skipped under certain situations.
+Users should always supply a ````ModifierHandler```` defined like examples above but returns a ````boolean```` value.
+When this handler returns false, processing of this field will be skipped.

+For this reason, this handler should return same value for the same field during both serialization/deserialization processes.

 ## Lazy-Initialization
 This library lazily initializes internal status for a class when it is first encountered in a thread-safe way.
 So the first serialization or deserialization will be slow but later ones will be fast.

 ## Examples
 <a href='test/examples/javaclass'>Parsing Java class file</a>
+<a href='test/examples/mysql/connector'>Simple Mysql connector</a>